AllOfMP3: Legal issues

 AllOfMP3's legality is controversial.
 It is licensed in Russia by the Russian Organization for Multimedia and Digital Systems, a licence similar to agreements held by Russian radio stations.
 AllOfMP3 states that this agreement allows it to distribute music legally from all artists and all labels.
 This is disputed by most major record labels, which generally do not recognize ROMS or believe that it has the authority to distribute their works.
 AllOfMP3.com makes no claims as to its legality outside of Russia.
 However it is accessible to visitors in all countries.

 In 2005, Moscow authorities began investigating the site as a result of a formal complaint from the International Federation of the Phonographic Industry (IFPI), who accused the site of "large-scale copyright infringement".

 On June 1, 2006, The New York Times reported that US trade negotiators have warned Russia that the continued existence of AllOfMP3 could jeopardize Russia's entry into the World Trade Organization.
 This was reiterated by the United States Trade Representative Susan Schwab in remarks to the US Chamber of Commerce on September 28, 2006.
 She later told reporters that "I have a hard time imagining Russia becoming a member of the WTO and having a Web site like that up and running that is so clearly a violation of everyone's intellectual property rights."

-Pressure from the IFPI resulted in AllOfMP3 being blocked by the Danish ISP, Tele2 in October 2006.
+Pressure from the IFPI resulted in AllOfMP3 being blocked by the Danish Internet service provider (ISP), Tele2 in October 2006.